nubirel/bimEX/README.md

 ## *bim*etric 3+1 *E*xact *C*omputation*s*
 ### Citation to paper

 bimEX is a [Mathematica](https://www.wolfram.com/mathematica/) package making use of [xAct](http://www.xact.es/).
-It provides a ready-to-use working framework in which one can manipulate the abstract bimetric equations in the 3+1 formalism, and compute them fpr arbitrary metric ansätze.
+It provides a ready-to-use working framework in which one can manipulate the abstract bimetric equations in the 3+1 formalism, and compute them for arbitrary metric ansätze.

 ### Getting started